etsuprun/halefdocs/index.rst

 Open up halefBot URL (ask your system administrator for the URL).

-The Start URL is [your warfile name without '.war']/Deploy_Workflow/Begin.
+The Start URL is [your war file name without '.war']/Deploy_Workflow/Begin.

-For instance, if you called your warfile "helloworld.war", the Start URL is ``helloworld/Deploy_Workflow/Begin``.
+For instance, if you called your war file "helloworld.war", the Start URL is ``helloworld/Deploy_Workflow/Begin``.

 Once you specify the Start URL, halefBot should say: Hello World!